 - 2.1 IVH's Rent Policy helps enable us to achieve our mission of ensuring people live well in their homes and communities.
-Our Corporate, Plan Living Well, Living Better, which this policy supports sets out our medium-term strategic direction, through the following priorities: - Providing safe and good quality homes and services - Making a difference in the communities we serve - Providing more affordable homes - Supporting colleagues to enjoy work, learn and grow - 2.2 The Rent Policy ensures transparency and consistency with regards to rent setting for similar properties and tenures, and ensures adherence to regulatory standards, as well as tenancy and lease agreements for individual properties. - 2.3 The Policy also takes account of affordability considerations.
-The level of CPI will continue to be monitored and forecast for future years to assess the affordability of future rent increases.
+Our Corporate, Plan Living Well, Living Better, which this policy supports sets out our medium-term strategic direction, through the following priorities: - Providing affordable, safe and good quality homes and services - Making a difference in the communities we serve - Supporting colleagues to enjoy work, learn and grow - 2.2 The Rent Policy ensures transparency and consistency with regards to rent setting for similar properties and tenures, and ensures adherence to regulatory standards, as well as tenancy and lease agreements for individual properties. - 2.3 The Policy also takes account of affordability considerations.
+The level of CPI will continue to be monitored and forecast for future years to assess the affordability of future rent increases. - 2.4 IVH will annually assess the impact of the CPI+1% increase on affordability for customers, taking into account all external factors such as economic variables and other cost of living symptoms.
+Where affordability issues are a concern, the Income Management Team and Tenancy Sustainment Team will continue to provide support to vulnerable customers to assist them in managing their rent (and service charge) payments.